octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 There are different types of nodes, but for the sake of simplicity, let's only quickly describe two categories: _Full nodes_ and _Lightweight nodes_.

-- _Full nodes_ enforce the rules no matter what happens, and validate transactions.
+- _Full nodes_ enforce the rules no matter what happens and validate the transactions.
 They _usually_ [[2]](/blockchain-basics/main-properties#references) also record all transactions in a distributed ledger.
 This ledger is shared by all the full nodes of a network.

 - _Lightweight nodes_ are used for devices with limited space capacity, calculating speed, or connectivity (e.g., smartphones, tablets, IoT, etc.).
 They don't record transactions in the ledger but ask the full nodes for required information.